David Unaipon

 to collect traditional Aboriginal stories from around South

-Most of the stories
+Australia.
+Most of the stories come from his own Ngarrindjeri

-come from his own Ngarrindjeri people, but some are from
+people, but some are from other South Australian peoples.

-the publication, Myths and
+were compiled into the publication, Myths and Legends

-Legends of the Australian Aboriginals London,
+of the Australian Aboriginals London, 1930 which failed

-1930 which failed to attribute his authorship.
-His
+to attribute his authorship.
+His most known books are Aboriginal

-Legends (1929) and Leaves of memory (1953).
-He
+Leaves of memory (1953).
+He also wrote his autobiography

-also wrote his autobiography called, My Life Story in
+called, My Life Story in 1951.
+Other articles,

-reflected in the art work
+work on legends is reflected in the art work that

-that accompanies his image on the 1992 $50 Australian banknote.
+accompanies his image on the 1992 $50 Australian banknote.

 David Unaipon married Katherine Carter nee Sumner, a Tangani